 Like in Iceland, Mongolian cuisine displays an impulse to ferment a product you'd never thing to eat even if it was prepared palatably.

 In Mongolia's case this is mare's milk, which becomes a creamy, frothy, beer-like beverage known as airag.
-Never mind the smell this liquid is sure to produce, airag confuses prospective drinkers since it's consumed out of a bowl rather than a cub.
+Never mind the smell this liquid is sure to produce, airag confuses prospective drinkers since it's consumed out of a bowl rather than a cup.
 Is it a rancid mare's milk yogurt you eat, or a rotten, mare's milk beer you dink?
-We're avoiding, either way.
+We're avoiding this rotten food, either way.